Level 3: Advanced Integration

 Unofficial Etiquette: Please be polite to coordinators at other institutions.
 Getting an outside student set up for a rotation is time-consuming and requires quite a bit of work behind the scenes.
 We understand that things will happen

 that are out of your control and you may need to drop a rotation unexpectedly.
-If you must drop a visiting rotation less than 2 weeks before the scheduled start date please contact the host site right away to let them know.
+If you must drop a visiting rotation less than two weeks before the scheduled start date please contact the host site right away to let them know.

-Programs that don't use VSAS for visiting student applications will most likely have a paper application and set of instructions that you can print off of their website.
+Programs that don't use VSLO for visiting student applications will most likely have a paper application and set of instructions that you can print off of their website.
 There will be a section of the application that requires the Dean, Registrar,

 or comparable school official to attest to and sign off on your enrollment, student standing, liability coverage, personal health insurance, etc. A letter of good standing may also be required.
 All application forms and letter requests

-can be dropped off/mailed/emailed to Emma Faustner in the OMSE.
+can be dropped off/mailed/emailed to Emma Faustner in the OME.
 Some institutions may have their own online system which will require forms to be completed electronically and items to be uploaded.
 Emma will help with those as well.